rohanphillips/leantechphotos/README.md

 All photo's were provided with a thumbnail URL and a regular URL.
 To demonstrate the ability of being able to use data sent to the `Photo` component, a photo can be clicked on and it will toggle between the two URL's provided

+## Pagination Component
+Included in the project is a `Pagination` element that I designed from scratch.
+At its core, the pagination comprises of a placeholder on each end that represents the first and last pages.

+Functionality was then added to handle what happens in between.
+The center item, which will start off as the center of the pages recordset has the option to include `neighbor` placeholders.
+This gives the user more flexibility to find pages.
+Navigation buttons exist and change behavior depending on the status of the `center and neighbors` element.

+The current page selected will be highlighted when it is visible in the `center/neighbors` area.

+Further functionality will be added to this in the future.

 ## React Hooks
 `useState` and `useEffect` were both used in this project to help with management of state inside multiple components